 The actual address of ISM is 7602 S. Avondale Blvd., Avondale, AZ 85323.
 Here's a map and directions to ISM Raceway.
 There is no public transportation that gets you to ISM Raceway.
 You have to drive.
 This venue is not accessible by Valley Metro Rail.
 Special directions for driving/parking are below.

-The Arizona Department of Transportation usually provides detailed motorist information, including any travel or road restrictions, for NASCAR at PIR.
+The Arizona Department of Transportation usually provides detailed motorist information, including any travel or road restrictions, for NASCAR at ISM.
 Call 5-1-1, then *7.
 The call is free.

 How do I get tickets and how much are they?

 1. At the PIR Box Office, located at 125 S. Avondale Blvd.
 Suite 200 in Avondale.
 The phone number is 866-408-RACE (7223).

 2. Tickets can be purchased at the track during race weekends at the Ticket Offices at Gate 3.

 General admission for adults to Grandstands on Pole Day start at about $20, less for kids.
 On Saturday, tickets start at about $40.
 For the main event on Sunday, prices range from about $10 to $120 per adult ticket.
 Pre-race pit passes and package deals are available.